moarsel/personal-site/src/content/blog/government-technology-discretion.md

 It’s very common for government to be responsible for delivering benefits or services for which there is not enough to go around.
 In public housing, for example, it is common to use queues and eligibility criteria to triage housing units for those who need them the most.
 Even when the rules around these are strict, budgets grow or shrink the amount of resources over time and front line staff inevitably use discretion to decide and prioritize on a case by case basis.
 So while the formal rules may assume a uniform process is followed, front line workers may be forced to use their discretion to interpret what decisions best accomplish the bigger objectives. [^5]

 So we can see how self defeating it is to try to create accountability by creating rules limiting discretion.
-But we’re still left with the question of how we create accountability and scale it across an organization with hundreds of thousands of people?
-Well one helpful starting point is that the discretion is already there, we just don't like talking about it.
+But we’re still left with the question of how we create accountability and scale it across an organization with hundreds of thousands of people.

+There are no silver bullets.
+The amount of scrutiny that can be applied from the top of the bureaucracy down is is limited.
+It's also hard to expect regular citizens can apply accountability across the entire government.
+For example, transparency laws are a good approach that enables more bottom up accountability to the public.
+Freedom of information requests, for example, can be beneficial in enabling citizens to have insight into their government.
+But they often fail the same way as other rules: they add more work for people who are willing to follow the rules, and are easily bypassed by people who aren't.

-In an organization with 100s of thousands of people, the vast majority of decisions are just factually not decided by rules, people are influenced just as much by culture and circumstance.
-Heath gives the example of police: with thousands of laws to enforce, police inevitably have a lot of discretion to pick and choose what gets enforced.
-However, within a given jurisdiction, the norms and values of the department and expectations of colleagues make those decisions relatively predictable [cite and re-read].
-This points to a promising area to focus on if we want to improving outcomes and accountability: the hard work of shifting internal culture via onboarding, education, institutional norms, internal incentives, mindsets, and values.
+A more helpful starting point may be to recognize that in an organization with 100s of thousands of people, the vast majority of decisions are already left to discretion, and civil servants mostly make good use of their discretion.
+Culture, circumstance, and incentives are a much bigger factor in decision making than explicit rules.
+Heath gives the example of the police: with thousands of laws to enforce, police inevitably have a lot of discretion to pick and choose what gets enforced.
+However, within a given jurisdiction, the norms and values of the department and expectations of colleagues make those decisions relatively predictable.

+This points to a promising area to focus on if we want to improving outcomes and accountability: the hard work of shifting internal culture via onboarding, education, mentorship, setting institutional norms, internal incentives, mindsets, and values.

+If we want government to deliver technology solutions that meet the expectations of the public, an excellent workplace culture, expertise, and a strong public sector ethos are not just important details to consider after we perfect our procurement rules.
+These things are necessary for building the trust that's required for employees to be empowered to make decisions, and to remove the tangle of rules that makes their job more difficult.

 [^1]: Please correct me if I'm wrong but some searching put [Federal level employees at 357,247 vs 220,000 for Weston](https://duttonlaw.ca/the-largest-employers-in-canada/) and the US is [2.79 million civil Federal service employees](https://en.wikipedia.org/wiki/United_States_federal_civil_service) vs. [1.6 million at Walmart](1.6 million)
 [^2]: Amanda Clarke and Sean Boots have [excellent writing on the issue](https://policyoptions.irpp.org/magazines/february-2024/arrivecan-deeper-reforms/)